thanosch94/DataNexApp/README.md

 <b>Technologies:</b> .NET, Entity Framework Core

 ## Usage
 The application can be accessed at http://20.107.178.104/DataNexApp.

 <b>Username:</b> user

 <b>Password:</b> P@ssw0rd

+## Recommended Browser Settings

+For the best user experience, it is recommended to use the application at 67%-75% browser zoom.

 ## Development server